xwcl/exao_dap/README.md

-# The ExAO Data Analysis Platform web application
+# The ExAO Data Analysis Platform: service component

+The web services here provide access to a registry of datasets and a grid execution platform deployed at https://dap.xwcl.science.

 ## Secrets